-How to tell if your ballot has been counted
+How to track your ballot in Washington state

 But did it make it?

-Go to the state’s Voter Portal at votewa.gov.
+- Go to the state’s voting information site at votewa.gov.

-Once in, enter your name and birthdate.
-On the left side, you should see an option to check “Ballot Status.”
+- On the left side, you should see an option to check “Ballot Status.”
 Click on that, and it should tell you where your ballot is.

 Check the status of your Washington state ballot here.